Nayagarh: Jaleswar Temple, Dihagaon

 This Shiv temple is situated at Dihagaon, a small village 5 km distance from Daspalla Town towards Gania Block.
-This is the only shiv temple in the Dashapalla area whose "Shiv Ling is a patali shiv ling (came from netherworld, i.e. deep earth, by itself)" and has not been established by human beings.
+This is the only shiv temple in the Daspalla area whose "Shiv Ling is a patali shiv ling (came from netherworld, i.e. deep earth, by itself)" and has not been established by human beings.
 This Shiva Ling was discovered by a tribal couple while they were searching for their habitats.Kartik Poornima is the main festival of Dihagaon Jaleswar Temple followed by Maha Shivaratri, Dola Purnima and Sitala Sasthi.

 Tourist, Attractions and Nearby places of Interest

 Kotagada Gumpha, Rajsunakhala

 Lord Mahaveer on the top of the mountain.
 Kartika Purnima is a festival run near the Gumpha.
 It is 4 kilometers away from Rajsunakhala & 9 kilometers from Ranpur.

-Gokulananda Tourism Center
+Gokulananda Tourism Centre

-Gokulananda Tourism Center is a tourist attraction in Nayagarh district, which is situated on the bank of the river Mahanadi in Sidhamula village.
+Gokulananda Tourism Centre is a tourist attraction in Nayagarh District, which is situated on the bank of the river Mahanadi in Sidhamula village.
 There is a cottage and deer park installed near this picnic spot, and accommodation in a cottage.